syncfusion-content/extension-docs/Extension/ASPNETMVC-EssentialJS2-Extension/Sample-Creator.md

     ![control selection](images/control-selection.png)

-    **Feature Selection**: Based on the controls, the feature is enabled to choose the features of the corresponding controls.
+    **Feature Selection**: Based on the selected controls, the corresponding features are enabled so that you can choose the features of the selected controls.

     ![feature selection](images/feature-list.png)